2015 Washington Huskies football team

 The 2015 Washington Huskies football team represented the University of Washington in the 2015 NCAA Division I FBS football season.
 The team was led by second-year head coach was Chris Petersen.
 Washington was a member of the North Division of the Pac-12 Conference and played their home games on campus at Alaska Airlines Field at Husky Stadium, in the University District of Seattle.
 They finished the season 7–6, 4–5 in Pac-12 play to finish in a tie fourth place in the North Division.
 They were invited to the Heart of Dallas Bowl where they defeated Southern Miss.

-Previous season

-The Huskies finished the season 8–6, 4–5 in Pac-12 play to finish in third place in the North Division.
-They were invited to the Cactus Bowl where they lost to Oklahoma State.